jmettraux/aac_magic/src/_descriptions_in.md

 The ball might be quite smaller than the form of the thread it reveals.
 Blind man and elephant situation.

+## Red Disk

+Disk of fire.

+When the spell ends and its fire hasn't propagated to some flammable elements, the fire ends.

 ## Red Finger

 Also known as the weaver lighter.